IDEA in Action

 Results You Can Expect

-- Uncover and combat unconscious biases and stereotyping
+- Recognition and management of unconscious biases and how to tackle them

 Key Focus Areas